tuanduy23/pumpfun-copy-trading-bot-rust/README.md

-# 🚀 PumpSwap Copy Trading Bot in Rust
+🚀 PumpSwap Copy Trading Bot in Rust

-An **optimized, high-performance copy trading bot** for the [Pump.fun](https://pump.fun) Solana-based token exchange, built with ❤️ in **Rust**.
-This bot listens to traders’ activities in real time and executes trades automatically based on your configurations.
+Error free, an optimized, high-performance copy trading bot for the Pump.fun Solana-based token exchange, built with ❤️ in Rust.
+This bot listens to traders’ activities in real-time and executes trades automatically based on your configurations.

 ---